gnaratil2017/imdb-analysis/README.md

 # imdb-analysis

-This project creates an online app, which makes it possible to search, rank, and find related production in the IMDB database.
+This project creates an online app, which makes it possible to search, rank, and find related productions in the IMDB database.
 The app uses Dash to display the front-end.
 In the back-end, it uses a MySQL database, which contains tables with information about movies, in th back-end.

 ## App Functionality